Cmac2712/blog-posts/2 Areas 🏞️/Blog/conditional-types-in-typescript.md

 #### Attempt 1: Basic Union Types

-Our first attempt is to use a union type for the input and output types:
+You may at first be temp a union type for the input and output types:

 ```typescript
 function double(x: string | number): string | number